-Athlete self-awareness is essential to athlete input: an athlete who does not know his/her strengths, limitations, desires, goals, etc. cannot effectively contribute to his/her coaching.
+Athlete self-awareness is essential to athlete input: an athlete who does not know their strengths, limitations, desires, goals, etc. cannot effectively contribute to their coaching.
 Equally, athlete input fosters self-awareness by forcing athletes to think more about themselves.

 The Bottom Line

 Athlete ownership, athlete input, athlete self-awareness, athlete self-reliance, and athlete empowerment, as the diagram suggests, are all linked – take one aspect out, and athlete ownership is meaningless.

 It can be summed up in a personal belief that the coach and athlete are a team – but the athlete is the team captain.

 Athlete ownership is fundamental to autonomy (or varying degrees of independence) and from this model, is thereby linked to performance.
 Performance is the bottom line.
 It is what all coaches and athletes are striving for.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author